 English machine translation – Follow the instructions, then customize and run New Arsenal 6 using loader.bat to use the translation.

 Upcoming Total Conversion Mods

 The mods below are either promising upcoming total conversion mods, or mods that are already out but awaiting either a new version to be worth playing or an English translation.

 A totally different perspective of The Zone, known for its atmospheric prowess

 Okay, Goldsphere (also known as Golden Ball) is not yet ready for people who don’t speak Russian, but it will be in the near future.
 It is known as one of the absolute most atmospheric mods for S.T.A.L.K.E.R., ranking up there with Oblivion Lost Remake.
 It tells a brand new story and is filled with brand new gameplay mechanics.
 I haven’t even played it yet since I’m waiting for a proper translation (the only one available is an unusable machine translation).
 So don’t download this yet, but keep an eye on it for when the translation finishes.
-Sure, you can play NLC and New Arsenal with machine translations, but not a more serious story driven mod like Goldsphere.
+Sure, you can play New Arsenal with machine translations, but not a more serious story driven mod like Goldsphere.